Comptonia peregrina

 -

-This plant is a low maintenance fern in the Myricaceae family.
+This plant is a low maintenance shrub in the Myricaceae family.
 This native to eastern North America has aromatic foliage that resembles ferns, hence the common name of sweet fern.
 It is often found along roadsides and is capable of fixing its own nitrogen.
 It works well in rain gardens or be allowed to naturalize.
 Once established, it can spread rapidly to form colonies.
+This beautiful plant has a delicate look that will give that exotic, lush feel to your garden and enhance its beauty with its luxurious green leaves.

 Insects, Diseases, and Other Plant Problems: No significant insect or disease problems.